SplineSmoothing/MGSS-Grid/README.md

 # MGSS_grid: A Multigrid Spline Smoothing Toolbox for Grid Data
 In [Siebenborn and Wagner, 2019](https://arxiv.org/abs/1901.00654) a matrix-free multigrid preconditioned CG-method is proposed to perform the penalized spline method in more than the usual `P<=2` dimensions.
 The related implementations (cf. [github](https://github.com/SplineSmoothing/MGSS)) are based on exploiting the special structure of the underlying spline basis.
-In the case of grid data, this structure drastically symplyfies, which can be exploited to speed up the CG and the MGCG method.
+In the case of grid data, this structure drastically symplifies, which can be exploited to speed up the CG and the MGCG method.

 ## Manual
 The manuals for the matrix-free CG-method (CG.R) and the matrix-free MGCG-method (MGCG.R), both with grid data, are provided.